Wyverns010/ingenius10/presentation.md

 Ganache -
 is a personal blockchain for Ethereum development you can use to deploy contracts, develop your applications, and run tests.

+Now that we've connected MetaMask to Ganache, you'll be taken to the accounts screen.
+Each account created by Ganache is given 100 ether.
+The first account should have less than the others because that account supplies the gas for smart contract deployment.
+Since you've deployed your smart contract to the network, this account paid for it.